CommissionerGordon/Scheduler/README.md

 ## How to Run

 Double click SchedulerServer.jar.
-If this doesn't work for you...
-Open command prompt/shell, navigate to the "/target" directory and type `java -jar SchedulerServer.jar`
+If this doesn't work for you, open command prompt/shell, navigate to the unzipped directory and type `java -jar SchedulerServer.jar`

 Select which port number you want to run the server on, and click Start.